rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :status: draft

       There is no compliant way to perform integer division by zero.
 A checked division will prevent any division by zero from happening.
-The programmer can then handle the returned Option.
+The programmer can then handle the returned :std:``std::option::Option``.

       .. code-block:: rust